What happens if I’m not out by 7am

 What shall I do with my keys when I move out?

 All keys should be left together inside the property.
-If you’ve got a favourite keyring you just can’t be without, don’t forget to remove it!
 Please do not hand-deliver or post keys back to our office, as this will mean they are not listed on the check-out report and you may be charged.
 If you have a bedroom door key, please leave the bedroom door open, with the key in the lock.

 What do I do with my bills when I move out?

 If you are on a bills-included package you don’t need to do anything!
 Otherwise, on the last day of your tenancy, contact your gas, electricity and water suppliers to let them know you are moving out and to give them your final meter readings.
-(Tip: take photos of all the readings, rather than jotting them onto a piece of scrap paper that might end up in the wash!).
 If you have top-up meters for any utilities, you must ensure these have the same amount of credit as when you moved in.
 You can find this information on your inventory.
 If we have to top up payment meters, charges will be incurred.
 Don’t forget about broadband / telephone providers, your TV license and to re-direct any post.
 We will not be able to collect any post for you once you have moved out.

-How do we avoid deductions from our deposit?
+How do I avoid deductions from my deposit?

 The best way is to use your inventory and go around the house room by room making sure the property is returned to the same condition as when you moved in.
 Don’t worry, we will of course allow for fair wear and tear.
 Use our guide below to make sure you don’t miss any of the most common deductions people forget.